s0m3y3/lymb/README.md

   - To install project dependencies, navigate to the root folder and run the following command:
       ```sh
     npm install
-  - In the server folder, rename `.envExample` to `.env` and update environment variables as needed.
+  - In the server folder:
+    - Rename `.envExample` to `.env` and update environment variables as needed.

 * **Run the Website**
   - Start the application locally by running the necessary commands for your setup.